A Statistical Learning Approach to Modal Regression: Introduction

 As mentioned above, in the statistics literature, there exist some interesting studies towards modal regression from both theoretical and practical viewpoints.
 However, we notice that several problems related to the theoretical understanding as well as the practical implementations of modal regression remain unclear.
 For example: \begin{itemize} \item Modal regression regresses towards the conditional mode function, a direct estimation of which involves the estimation of a conditional or joint density.
 In fact, many of the existing studies on modal regression follow this approach.
-Notice that the explanatory variable may be high-dimensional vector-valued, which may make the estimation of the conditional or joint density infeasible.
-This poses an important problem: how to carry out modal regression without involving the estimation of a density function in a (possibly) high dimensional space?
-According to the existing studies on modal regression, assuming the existence of a global conditional mode function and imposing some prior structure assumptions on it seems to be promising in avoiding estimating such a density.
+Notice that the explanatory variable may be high-dimensional vector-valued, which may make the estimation of the conditional or the joint density infeasible.
+This poses an important question: how to carry out modal regression without involving the estimation of a density function in a (possibly) high-dimensional space?
+According to the existing studies on modal regression, assuming the existence of a global conditional mode function and imposing some prior structure assumptions on it seem to be promising in avoiding estimating such a density.
 However, most existing studies of this type assume that the conditional mode function possesses a certain linear or parametric form.
-This could be restrictive in certain circumstances; \item With a modal regression estimator at hand, how can we evaluate its statistical performance?
+This could be restrictive in certain circumstances. \item With a modal regression estimator at hand, how can we evaluate its statistical performance?
 That is, how can we measure the approximation ability of the modal regression estimator to the conditional mode function?
 This concern is of great importance in nonparametric statistics as well as in machine learning as it is closely related to the prediction ability of the estimator on future observations.
-On the other hand, concerning the implementation issues of modal regression, how can we perform model selection in modal regression? \item It is said that modal regression is robust to outliers, heavy-tailed noise, skewed conditional distributions, and skewed noise distribution.
-How to understand and quantify the robustness of modal regression estimators? \end{itemize}
+On the other hand, concerning the implementation issues of modal regression, how can we perform model selection in modal regression? \end{itemize}